Our Probity Advisory services safe guards against the risk of unfavourable outcomes from strategic sourcing and procurement.

 Auditing contract performance may include but is not limited to

-We have specific skills, knowledge, expertise and experience in PPP, FM, and other types of arrangements.
+We have specific skills, knowledge, expertise and experience in PPP, FM, and a wide range of contractual arrangements.

 Our Operational Performance Audit services are designed to audit all or a part of an organisation’s activities to assess efficiency and effectiveness and focuses on areas such as: